-Chief procurement officers have to face many procurement challenges in an increasingly complex environment.
+in an increasingly complex environment Chief procurement officers have to face many procurement challenges.
 They can no longer focus purely on reducing costs and delivering goods and services.
-As the role of procurement within organisations continues to expand so the challenges faced increase.
+As the role of procurement within organisations continues to expand, so the challenges faced increase.
 This article focuses on some of the procurement challenges and how to manage them.

-With processes that often involve a long supply chain or at least multiple points of contact, the chance of something going wrong is increased – the more complex a procurement process the more the risk of facing procurement challenges increases.
+Processes often involve a long supply chain or at least multiple points of contact.
+The more complex a procurement process is the more chance there is that something will go wrong.

-Challenges can delay or even spell the end of a project.
+Errors can delay or even spell the end of a project.
 However, they’re not just an inconvenience to the buying organisation.
 They can lead to damage of reputation, financial loss and in some cases litigation – all things businesses want to avoid.
 Whether it’s simple miscommunication, natural disaster or circumstances affecting just one link in the supply chain, challenges need to be dealt with as quickly and as efficiently as possible.
 Having a highly visible audit trail for the whole process is essential in order to be able to do this.

 End-to-end procurement challenges

 It’s easy for procurement teams to simply record what is seen as the ‘most important’ aspects of the procurement process.
 But when it comes to challenges, particularly those that escalate to legal proceedings, a secure, end-to-end audit process can provide the vital information which resolves a situation quickly or secures a win.

 The simplest way to ensure an audit trail is to use eProcurement and entirely online processes.
 Any offline aspects of a process are easily lost and insecure as they’re not managed and rely on users accurately recording all activity.
 Ensuring every item is recorded; even minor amends to documents or changes to contact details is essential.